7 Key Steps to Better Breathing with Asthma

 Jenkins and her colleagues created a video that explains the two techniques and it’s available free from the Cooperative Research Centre for Asthma and Airways.
 See it here.

 Strategy 7: Butt Out!

 “Everybody knows smoking is not a good thing if you have asthma,” says Bowser.
 Yet, many asthmatics continue the dangerous habit, and others won’t even quit for their children’s health: a study in Manitoba found that parents of children who were diagnosed with asthma were no more likely to quit than other parents.

 Smoke can trigger an asthma attack in just about anyone who has the disease, as it leaves irritating substances in the lining of the airways.
 Smoke also causes the lungs to create more mucus, while at the same time causing damage to the cilia, tiny hair-like structures in the airways that are meant to sweep out dust and mucus.

 Although smoking asthmatics should quit, it’s equally important for non-smokers to avoid being exposed to it second-hand.
 “Always follow a smoke-free living environment,” advises Jan Haffner, vice-president of health initiatives for the Lung Association of Saskatchewan.
 “Not only in the home or in the vehicle, but the workplace and recreationally as well.”

 The Bottom Line: the leaner, fitter, more relaxed, smoke-free individual is likely to have fewer symptoms.
-And if you stick to an asthma medication plan that works for you, master some breathing techniques, and perhaps practise a little Ashtanga yoga?
+And if you stick to an asthma medication plan that works for you, master some breathing techniques, and perhaps practice a little Ashtanga yoga?
 You’ll likely not only breathe better, but feel better for it.